-We believe there is a significant opportunity to generate additional revenue from our existing customer base of approximately 2,800 customers as of March 31, 2024.
+We believe there is a significant opportunity to generate additional revenue from our existing customer base of approximately 2,800 2,600 customers, as adjusted, as of March 31, 2024 June 30, 2024.

 Our customers have historically increased their spending by adding functionality and by expanding use-cases across departments.
 Our customers are typically assigned to one of our vertically-focused teams, which is responsible for driving usage and increasing adoption of the platform, identifying expansion opportunities, and driving customer renewals.
 Real-time input from these customer centric teams feeds directly into our product innovation teams, enhancing the development of new capabilities.
 We believe this feedback loop and our ability to innovate creates significant opportunities for continual existing customer expansion.
 Our ability to generate additional revenue from existing customers is also subject to such existing customers' business spending trends and the impact of macroeconomic conditions thereon.